mynlp/pnmt/README.md

 However, as this is an independent extension for OpenNMT, so I may not be able to always keep updated with OpenNMT's new release, but I will try my best.
 If any new feature of OpenNMT does not work in here, you should use OpenNMT instead, but if you think it is a bug in the repository, please raise an issue.
 ## Completed Features:
 ### BERT as Embedding
 In this feature, BERT works as an embedding layer that provide word embedding given a token.
-Therefore the BERT is not the encoder at this feature, the RNN or any other model can be chosen to be the encoder.
+Therefore the BERT is not the encoder at this feature, the RNN or any other model supported by OpenNMT can be chosen to be the encoder.
 ### BERT as Encoder
 In this feature, BERT works an the encoder which makes it a BERT2Seq model.